treymarc/i2c-tmp102/README.md

 hints:

 	i2c pullup resitor are required for i2c-2 (pin 17 and 18)

-	address pin of the tmp102 device must connected to ground or to vcc , do not let it float
+	address pin of the tmp102 device must be connected to ground or to vcc